joshuayoes/concerts-near-me/README.md

 #### REFRESH_TOKEN

 Token provided by Spotify to grab a fresh `ACCESS_TOKEN`.
-Must only be set once, and reused effectively forever.
+Must only be set once and reused effectively forever.
 Grab by running `yarn serve` and visiting `http://localhost:8888/login`.

 #### REFRESH_TOKEN_URL